AdversityQuotientAN/TWC-Library/README.md

 Install SSMS: https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16
 - Simply click 'Install'

-Clone the project with the 'api' ASP.NET Web API backend and the 'client' React frontend
+Clone the project.
+It will have an 'api' ASP.NET Web API backend and a 'client' React frontend

 While in the 'api' directory, run the following commands to migrate the database:
-- dotnet ef migrations add [AnyTitleHere]
+- `dotnet ef migrations add [AnyTitleHere]`
-- dotnet ef database update
+- `dotnet ef database update`

 There should now be a 'library' database with the seeded roles and books